kalpa-github/photo-app/README.md

 ECS-service-stack : This include the services and resource allocation for ECS cluster

-You can you the values as parameter in each stack and important values ( url endpoints, network details, ASG and LB details ) can be find under “outputs” in aws cloudformation dashboard
+You can pass the values as parameter in each stack and important values ( url endpoints, network details, ASG and LB details ) can be find under “outputs” in aws cloudformation dashboard

 ```sh